 One of the books I’ve been reading lately that has helped a little is Jerry Bridges’ Trusting God.
 Here’s what he says on page 174:

 We may think we have true Christian love until someone offends us or treats us unjustly.
 Then we may begin to see anger and resentment well up within us.
 We may conclude we have learned about genuine Christian joy until our lives are shattered by an unexpected calamity or grievous disappointment.
 Adversities spoil our peace and sorely try our patience.
 God uses those difficulties to reveal to us our need to grow, so that we will reach out to Him to change us more and more into the likeness of His Son.

 It is not the adversity considered in itself that is to be the ground of our joy.
 Rather, it is the expectation of the results, the development of our character, that should cause us to rejoice in adversity.
 God does not ask us to rejoice because we have lost a job, or a loved one has been stricken with cancer, or a child has been born with an incurable birth defect.
 But He does tell us to rejoice because we believe He is in control of those circumstances and is at work through them for our ultimate good.

-There it is – two of the three major fears that we all dread are what I’ve gone through in the last five years and it’s the same answer that I’ve been teaching for the last seventeen years.
+There it is – two of the three major fears that we all dread, and are what I’ve gone through in the last five years.
+And it’s the same answer that I’ve been teaching for the last seventeen years.
 A Puritan author somewhere in my reading talked about real adversity being a major wound and not a just a small scratch.
 It’s not easy, not easy at all.

 I remember at one point in my cancer treatment thinking, “This is the hardest thing that I’ve ever done.”
-Four and a half years later, I lose my job (which I really loved and really thought God had called me to do) and I’m thinking, “THIS is the hardest thing I’ve ever had to do.”
+Four and a half years later, after losing my job (which I really loved and really thought God had called me to do), I’m thinking, “THIS is the hardest thing I’ve ever had to do.”
 Perhaps my memory has failed me, but perhaps not.